-The UDDI technical architecture consists of three parts:
+The UDDI technical architecture consists of three parts −

-An XML Schema for describing businesses and web services.
+UDDI Data Model is an XML Schema for describing businesses and web services.
 The data model is described in detail in the "UDDI Data Model" chapter.

-A Specification of API for searching and publishing UDDI data.
+It is a specification of API for searching and publishing UDDI data.

-This is operator sites that provide implementations of the UDDI specification and synchronize all data on a scheduled basis.
+These are operator sites that provide implementations of the UDDI specification and synchronize all data on a scheduled basis.

 UDDI cloud services are currently provided by Microsoft and IBM.
 Ariba had originally planned to offer an operator as well, but has since backed away from the commitment.
 Additional operators from other companies, including Hewlett-Packard, are planned for the near future.

 It is also possible to set up private UDDI registries.
 For example, a large company may set up its own private UDDI registry for registering all internal web services.
-As these registries are not automatically synchronized with the root UDDI nodes, they are not considered part of the UDDI cloud.
+As these registries are not automatically synchronized with the root UDDI nodes, they are not considered as a part of the UDDI cloud.